 A candidate persona is a composite sketch of a key segment of your candidate pool.
 For recruitment purposes, you need personas to help you create strategies that will be most useful and relevant to source ideal candidates for a vacancy.

-Creating candidate persona is not rocket science!
-Here is a step-by-step guide to creating candidate persona.
+Creating a candidate persona is not rocket science!
+Here is a step-by-step guide to creating a candidate persona.

-Before you creating candidate persona, you need to do some groundwork first.
-Creating persona starts with gathering information from various stakeholders, analysis the pre-existing data to find trends and then storifying them.
+Before you create a candidate persona, you need to do some groundwork first.
+Creating a persona starts with gathering information from various stakeholders, analyzing the pre-existing data to find trends, and then storifying them.

 Here are 4 ways in which you can get more information.

 Before creating a job, it’s important to bring all the stakeholders on board.
 This makes sure that everyone on the hiring team is on the same page.

-You need to interview the stakeholders to get an idea of traits they are looking for in a candidate.
-You should be interviewing hiring managers, recruiters, sourcers and interviewers with a list of predefined questions.
+You need to interview the stakeholders to get an idea of the traits they are looking for in a candidate.
+You should be interviewing hiring managers, recruiters, sourcers, and interviewers with a list of predefined questions.
 Some of these questions can be:

 Job Title: Different companies have different job titles for the same role.
 If you are hiring someone to lead growth, they can be called Growth Hacker or Customer Acquisition Manager, or even Growth Ninja in a lot of cases.
 However, when choosing a job title, try to make sure that the role is SEO friendly and can be discovered on Job Boards, Search Engines, LinkedIn, etc.

 The company they work for: Hiring Team in a lot of cases already has a list of possible target companies where the candidate could be working.
 Ask your hiring team what are the companies they are looking at to source?